 - You will spend 0.25 seconds unequipping the LMG

 - then 0.25 seconds on equipping (or unequipping?) the sidearm

-- then 0.25 seconds on equipping your pistol.
-The Fujin will start flying about ~0.15s before you can start firing your sidearm.
+- then pistol’s Equip Time on equipping your pistol.
+Fujin will start flying slightly earlier than you can fire the pistol.

 You can “buffer” actions right after throwing by holding a certain key.
 For example, you can throw a Fujin, and then hold the “throw” key until you throw another Fujin in the shortest amount of time possible.
 Or you can throw a Fujin and hold “fire” button, and you will start firing as soon as you re-equip the weapon.
 Or you can hold both keys, and you will fire until you can throw again.

 Similarly, if you want to start sprinting as soon as possible after the throw, simply start holding the “sprint” key immediately after you pressed the “throw” key.
 If you were already holding the sprint before throwing, you will have to release the key and start holding again.